Fury Warrior DPS Easy Mode — Season 4

 Talent Choices for Fury Warrior

-The talent set blow is a starter build created predominantly for ease of use and offering a range of capabilities to introduce players to Fury's single-target, burst, and AoE potential.
+This talent set is is a hybrid build very similar to popular Mythic+ builds, which offers a range of capabilities to introduce players to Fury's single-target, burst, and AoE potential.
 While there are better-performing builds for various pieces of content, they are also more specialized.
 Despite being the "easy mode", it is still quite effective for questing, dungeons, and entry raid content.
 As you gear up, acquire tier bonuses, or plan to engage with specific forms of content, more specialized builds will become available.

 Remember that you can easily import the talent tree below into the game with either of the two "Copy Export String" buttons: